Biostatistics & Biomathematics

 - If you are familiar with Microsoft Access software, then a preferable way of storing data for a small-project is using Access tables.

 - We recommend putting your database on our server, "biostat".
 This is particularly beneficial for a longer-term project or one which involves updating the records.
 We will create the database for you, when you prepare an Excel sheet with the data to be read-in, or a detailed description of variables.
 The database residing on the server will be regularly backed-up and professionally supported, with secure access rights.
-An additional benefit is the possibility to enter or review data from any Partners computer, and by several people simultaneously.
+An additional benefit is the possibility to enter or review data from any Mass General Brigham computer, and by several people simultaneously.

 - Depending on needs, databases on the server can be accessed in several ways, from an Excel-like Access spreadsheet to a specialized program with screens, menus, etc.